-The reactive programming (React and deck.gl) comes to fix this issue and make your application easy to maintain, to test and to scale.
-We’re 100% sure that you can create something manageable even if your application is really complex and includes lots of features with multiple interactions.
+The reactive programming paradigm (React and deck.gl) fixes this issue and makes your application easy to maintain, test, and scale.
+We are 100% sure that you can create something manageable even if your application is really complex and includes lots of features with multiple interactions.

-Yes, it’s a new paradigm, but once you learn it, you’ll love it.
+Yes, it is a new paradigm, but once you learn it, you will love it.

-CARTO for React includes two different Create React App templates for kickstarting your application:
+CARTO for React includes the following Create React App templates for kickstarting your application:

-The skeleton template that creates a simple application with just a map using the CARTO 3 platform.
-This is the template you are usually going to choose when you are creating a new app.
+The CARTO 3 template for TypeScript that creates a simple application with just a map using the CARTO 3 platform.
+This is the template you are usually going to choose when you are creating a new app using TypeScript.

-The sample app templates for CARTO 2 and CARTO 3 that create a more complex application with several views, layers and widgets.
-The purpose of this template is demonstrating how you can implement common LI functionalities in a CARTO for React app.
+The sample app templates for CARTO 2 and CARTO 3 that create a more complex application with several views, layers, and widgets.
+The purpose of these templates is to demonstrate how you can implement common Location Intelligence functionalities in a CARTO for React app.

 The command to create a new application depends on the package manager we are using.

 application_nameis the name of the folder that will be created for your application